 A book: The Economic History of Dutch-speaking Slavery in New York, post-New Netherland

 A book: Ethics for Historians

-I am the editor of Sage Publisher’s economic history cases.
+I am the editor of Sage Publisher’s economic history cases, and I am the book reviews editor for the Journal of Markets and Morality.
 In addition to my research and teaching, I have been active in public history projects in the realms of historic preservation and folklore.
 I am particularly interested in antique stores and book collecting.

 I enjoy chess, woodworking, and typewriters.

 I have a B.A. from Hope College in Holland, Michigan, and a M.A. and Ph.D. from Florida State University.
 A proud native of Michigan, I’ve spent much of my adult life wandering the historic cities and archival centers of Europe.
 I live in a book-filled cabin in the mountains of West Virginia.